gov-cy/govcy-express-services/README.md

   - `pageData.nextPage` is the next page to redirect to when the user clicks the `continue` button and all validations pass, in this case it will redirect to `/:siteId/telephone-number`
   - `pageData.conditions` is the array that defines the [conditional logic](#-conditional-logic)
 - **pageTemplate** is the page's template, which is a JSON object that contains the sections and elements of the page.
 Check out the [govcy-frontend-renderer's documentation](https://github.com/gov-cy/govcy-frontend-renderer/blob/main/README.md) for more details.
+  - `sections` is an array of sections, which is an array of elements.
+Sections allowed: `beforeMain`, `main`, `afterMain`.
+    - `elements` is an array of elements for the said section.
+Seem more details on the [govcy-frontend-renderer's design elements documentation](https://github.com/gov-cy/govcy-frontend-renderer/blob/main/DESIGN_ELEMENTS.md).

 **Forms vs static content**

 - If the `pageTemplate` includes a `form` element in the `main` section and `button` element, the system will treat it as form and will:
   - Perform the eligibility checks
   - Display the form
-  - Collect the form data
+  - Collect the form data for the following input elements (more details on the [govcy-frontend-renderer's design elements documentation](https://github.com/gov-cy/govcy-frontend-renderer/blob/main/DESIGN_ELEMENTS.md)):
+    - `textInput`
+    - `textArea`
+    - `select`
+    - `radios`
+    - `checkboxes`
+    - `datePicker`
+    - `dateInput`
+    - `fileInput`: the file upload feature must be enabled to use this element (see more on the [file upload feature](#%EF%B8%8F-files-uploads-feature) section below)
-  - Validate the form data
+  - Validate the form data (see more on the [Input validations](#-input-validations) section below)
   - Store the form data in the systems data layer
   - Redirect the user to the next page (or `review` page if the user came from the review page)
 - Else if the `pageTemplate` does not include a `form` element in the `main` section, the system will treat it as static content and will: